 This form gives you the chance to describe how your condition affects your daily life.
-An information booklet comes with the form.
+On pages 19 and 25 of this information you'll find two lists describing the points system for ADP.
 Read this first, and have a look through the form before completing any of it.

-We have also provided extra information, guidance, examples and definitions in Appendices 3 and 4 starting on page 33.
+We've also provided extra information, guidance, examples and definitions in Appendices 3 and 4 starting on page 27.

-You may wish to write in pencil first, or make some notes on separate sheets of paper, before filling in the form in pen.
-You can now complete the form online before printing it off to send via post, or submit it electronically.
+If you're filling in a paper form, you may wish to write in pencil first, or make some notes on separate sheets of paper, before filling in the form in pen.

 If you have difficulty writing and don't have someone who could help fill in the form for you, contact the Parkinson's UK helpline for support on 0808 800 0303.

 The form will first ask for details of the professionals who are best placed to provide advice on how your disability or health condition affects you.
 Examples are given - they can include social workers and support workers, as well as medical professionals such as your GP.
 It's advisable to put details of the professionals who know your problems best, such as your Parkinson's nurse.

-Whoever you put down, contact them and let them know that you're applying for PIP or ADP and have included their contact details on the form.
-Make it clear that you give permission for them to discuss your condition, as this will help to speed up the process and may help you avoid having a face-to-face consultation.
+Whoever you put down, contact them and let them know that you're applying for ADP and have included their contact details on the form.
+Make it clear that you give permission for them to discuss your condition, as this will help to speed up the process.

-Most of the form is made up of questions about your day-to-day life, relating to the points-based PIP/ADP assessment.
+Most of the form is made up of questions about your day-to-day life, relating to the points-based ADP assessment.
 You get points for what you can't manage, not for what you can.
-It's important to be clear about the difficulties you experience, so that you're assessed accurately.
+It's important to be clear about your difficulties, so you're assessed accurately.

 Give yourself plenty of time to complete the form - you don't have to do it all in one sitting.

 The first 10 questions relate to the activity headings of the daily living component.
 The last two questions relate to the activity headings of the mobility component.
-The activity headings, the 'descriptors', and the points allocated to each descriptor, are listed in Appendices 1 and 2 on pages 25 and 31.
+The activity headings, the 'descriptors', and the points allocated to each descriptor, are listed in Appendices 1 and 2 on pages 19 and 25.

 When thinking about which descriptor should apply to you, ask yourself the following questions:

-Would you have problems with this sort of task at some point in the day?
+• Would you have problems with this sort of task at some point in the day?